Homer C. Greer III - The Vicksburg Post

 He was preceded in death by his parents; and his brother, Thomas Jarvis Greer.

-He is survived by his wife, Connie Greer; his son, Homer Brock Greer; his daughter, Laura McCallum; his son-in-law, Walter McCallum; grandson, Ryne McCallum; and cousin; niece, Tracy Hook; nephew, Gregory Greer; and his very dear childhood friends, Stanley and Philip Kline.
+He is survived by his wife, Connie Greer; his son, Homer Brock Greer; his daughter, Laura McCallum; his son-in-law, Walter McCallum; grandson, Ryne McCallum and cousins; niece, Tracy Hook; nephew, Gregory Greer; and his very dear childhood friends, Stanley and Philip Kline.

 There will be a graveside service on Wednesday, Dec.
 16, 2020, at 10:30 a.m. with the Rev. Father Robert Dore at the Golden Link Cemetery in Anguilla.